dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 ### Add keyed RabbitMQ client

 There might be situations where you want to register multiple `IConnection` instances with different connection names.
-To register keyed RabbitMQ clients, call the <xref:Microsoft.Extensions.Hosting.AspireRabbitMQExtensions.AddKeyedRabbitMQClient*>:
+To register keyed RabbitMQ clients, call the <xref:Microsoft.Extensions.Hosting.AspireRabbitMQExtensions.AddKeyedRabbitMQClient*> method:

 ```csharp
 builder.AddKeyedRabbitMQClient(name: "chat");